24.08.2024 - 14.12.2024 Events, Visual Arts

 Weiss’ residency at Laumeier will be accompanied in the fall by two live vocal and movement performances with the participation of local vocalists and dancers: Orgē, a performance at the Stephen and Peter Sachs Museum, Missouri Botanical Garden, and Metamorphosis (Performance in the Park), on the Art Hike Trail at Laumeier, in physical proximity to the artist’s sculpture.

-Monika Weiss’ Orge will take place at Stephen and Peter Sachs Museum, Missouri Botanical Garden on September 14 at 9 am.
+Monika Weiss’ Orgē, a performance at the Stephen and Peter Sachs Museum, Missouri Botanical Garden on September 14 at 9 am.
 Orgē is a 20-minute vocal and movement piece composed for two groups of performers.
 First group includes performers standing, whispering or dancing in place.
 The artist created this choreography to evoke a forest of trees.
-Second group, the Wanderers, walk slowly signing melodies composed by the artist.
+The second group, the Wanderers, walk slowly, signing melodies composed by the artist.
 The audience is invited to walk through this field of sound and movement, becoming immersed in the piece.
 Monika Weiss dedicates Orgē to all victims of wars, invasions, and colonial occupations, proposing a collective act of “unforgetting” (Weiss) through meditative and prolonged act of quiet resistance.
 The premiere of Orgé took place in 2022 at Furlong Gallery, University of Wisconsin at Stout, Menomonie, curated by Izabela Gola, independent curator and Visual Arts and Design Curator, Polish Cultural Institute New York.
 The 2024 edition of Orgē is curated jointly by Nezka Pfeifer, Museum Curator, Stephen and Peter Sachs Museum, and Dana Turkovic, Curator, Laumeier Sculpture Park.

 Monika Weiss.
 Photo: Paul Takeuchi, 2021